FireF4ng/C-Katana-Project/README.md

 The main way to deal wounds to other characters is to attack them by playing a Weapon card.
 Each Weapon card shows two numbers: The top number shows the maximum Difficulty you may attack with that card; the lower number shows how many wounds that Weapon will deal if it hits.

 ## Defeating a Player
-If you lose your last Resilience Point, you are “Defeated”!
+If you lose your last Health Point, you are “Defeated”!
 You must give one of your Honor Points to the player who Defeated you.

 ## End of the Game
 At any time, if one or more players have no Honor Points left, the game ends immediately.
 All players now reveal their Role cards and add up their score.

 ### Victory of the Swordmaster
-If at any time there is only one player with any Resilience Points, the game ends immediately, and that player’s team wins the game.
+If at any time there is only one player with any Health Points, the game ends immediately, and that player’s team wins the game.

 ## Special Rules for 3 Players
 One player is randomly dealt the Shogun card.
 The other two players are Ninjas.
 The Shogun begins with 6 Honor Points, and each Ninja starts with 3 Honor Points.
 The game is played as normal with some exceptions.